-- Credit Limits and utilization (which are reported on a monthly basis)

-- Sectoral exposures

-- Market risk limits and utilization.

-- Incidents, losses

-- In addition, other parameters like review status, documentation status, breaches, anomalies etc are also monitored and reported.
+- Credit Limits utilization (which are reported on a monthly basis) - Sectoral exposures - Incidents, losses - In addition, other parameters like review status, documentation status, breaches, anomalies etc are also monitored and reported.

 The portfolio is subject to stress testing at least annually based on a variety of scenarios.
 The scenarios are finalized based on macroeconomic conditions and factors that could impact sectors.
 These could range from stress (i) on country rating (ii) particular segments (iii) entire portfolio and (iv) a combination of factors mentioned earlier.
 The tests are used to understand the vulnerability of the portfolio to various parameters and estimate the impact on Expected Credit Loss (ECL), Risk Weighted Assets (RWA) and provisions on Non Performing Loan (NPL).
+In addition, stress test on liquidity and interest rate on Banking Book are also done to understand the impact.